Designing Effective Microstrip to CPW Transitions

 Simulation Results

-Figure 3 shows a comparison between the simulated results of S parameters and the appropriate measurements of a single microstrip-to-CPW transition.
-The two results are in goodagreement.
-The simulated results indicate that, for the return loss ofbetter than 10 dB, a broad bandwidth of 2.05 to 9.96 GHz is achieved.
+Figure 3 presents a comparison between the simulated S parameters and the actual measurements for a single microstrip-to-CPW transition, demonstrating a strong correlation between the two.
+The simulation results reveal that the design achieves a return loss of better than 10 dB over a broad bandwidth ranging from 2.05 GHz to 9.96 GHz.

 Return and insertion loss of the transition from microstrip to CPW (dB)